MobileUpLLC/PagingList/README.md

     }
 }
 ```
-##### Notes
+**Notes:**
 * It's necessary to turn off the pagination if there are no items remaining.
 * In case of the next page loading error it's necessary to tap on the "Retry" button.
-The request will not be automatically reissued when scrolling
+The request will not be automatically reissued when scrolling.

+## Iplementation details
+PagindList doesn't use any external dependencies.

+Under the hood `SwiftUI.List` is used, so any list modificators is available for both `PagingList` iteself and item cell view.

 ## Requirements